rulalaiv/tfgraul/README.md

 Project idea: Collaborative environment with Docker containers.
 3 identical containers with a web where the background colour changes in each one.
 In addition Nextcloud and Collabora, Nextcloud is a cloud where to store files and documents, Collabora allows the edition of the documents.

+tfgraul is localhost (I added it to etc/hosts)

 https:tfgraul | https:tfgraul/hola1 | https:tfgraul/hola2 | https:tfgraul/nextcloud | https:tfgraul/collabora